TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Icon/Index.rst

 Use TYPO3.Icons
 ---------------

-An alternative way to look for existing icons is to browse through TYPO3/TYPO3.Icons on GitHub.
-Use the `dist <https://github.com/TYPO3/TYPO3.Icons/tree/master/dist>`__ folder to get started.
+An alternative way to look for existing icons is to browse through https://typo3.github.io/TYPO3.Icons/.